thatstraw/OSCP-Course-Exercise-Checklist/README.md

 # OSCP-Course-Exercise-Checklist

-Please download and import .md file into your favorite Markdown note taking software (I use Obsidian).
+Please download Checkklist.md file and import into your favorite Markdown note taking software (I use Obsidian).

 Check/un-check Checkbox to track your progress.